 The best internet speeds for your household are between 100–200 Mbps.
 These will handle common uses like streaming and video chat, but if you want to do higher amounts of downloading or have more than 5 people using it at once then 200Mbps might be better as well since upload capacity is important too especially when things need fast reactions times such as playing games online.

-For instance upload capacity and reaction time when dealing with users on your network who may need different levels or types of service from what is otherwise available within their home environment by way to increased bandwidth needs such as gaming over Wi-Fi connections.
+For instance upload capacity and reaction time when dealing with users on your network who may need different levels or types of service from what is otherwise available within their home environment by way of increased bandwidth needs such as gaming over Wi-Fi connections.

 WiFi interference and slowdowns can cause your download speed to be anywhere from 20–50% slower than what you're experiencing.
 To account for this, it's important that the WiFi network have a slightly faster connection than what will actually need at home or in any other location where there may not always be an internet source available such as on an airplane flight.